ksatola/Computational-Statistics/README.md

 plt.xlabel("Probability Means Difference", fontsize=12)
 plt.ylabel("Percent", fontsize=12)

-# Critical value
-plt.axvline(cv, color='g');

 # Observed mean difference
 plt.axvline(observed_diff, color='r');
 ```

 <center><img src="images/2019-04-12-003.png" width="100%"/></center>

 The picture above shows our simulated distribution of mean difference.
-The green vertical line represents the critical value and the red one the mean difference observed between drug and placebo groups.
-We clearly see that it is very unlikely that drug and placebo samples come from the same distribution (red line).
+The red vertical line represents the mean difference observed between drug and placebo groups (observed_diff).
+We can clearly see that it is very unlikely that drug and placebo samples come from the same distribution (the red line at the very end of the distribution tail).

-To summarize the computational approach, we can say that it we have sufficient evidence to reject the null hypothesis, and we conclude that the drug is effective.
+**To summarize the computational approach**, we can say that it we have sufficient evidence to reject the null hypothesis, and we conclude that the drug is effective.

 ### Analytical vs. Computational